nspenner/blog/_drafts/test-post.md

 layout: post

 ---
+# Test Post

-This is a test post
+This is a test post from Forestry.